Digital divide: Libraries

-In 2002, the Gates Foundation started the Gates Library Initiative which provides training assistance and guidance in libraries.
+In 2002, the Gates Foundation started the Gates Library Initiative which provided training assistance and guidance in libraries.
 "Structural reforms in digital policy, equitable platform design, and affordable connectivity are necessary alongside community initiatives.

 In Kenya, lack of funding, language, and technology illiteracy contributed to an overall lack of computer skills and educational advancement.
 This slowly began to change when foreign investment began.
 In the early 2000s, the Carnegie Foundation funded a revitalization project through the Kenya National Library Service.
 Those resources enabled public libraries to provide information and communication technologies to their patrons.
 In 2012, public libraries in the Busia and Kiberia communities introduced technology resources to supplement curriculum for primary schools.
 By 2013, the program expanded into ten schools.

+In the United states, Federal funding enables broadband proliferation through programs such as E-Rate.
+And the Library Services and Technology Act (LSTA) grants administered through the Institute of Museum and Library Services (IMLS), have supported libraries' efforts to expand technology access and digital inclusion services at a state level.

+Libraries also serve as community anchor institutions, using existing public infrastructure and partnerships to support broadband access and digital equity initiatives, including in rural and underserved communities.
+Public/private sector partnerships in smart cities extend digital equity programs.

+Beyond providing internet access and computer availability, libraries increasingly offer digital literacy instruction and technology lending programs, including Wi-Fi hotspot, laptop, and tablet lending, to help address barriers to digital participation – even outside the walls of the library.

 Effective use

 Even though individuals might be capable of accessing the Internet, many are opposed by barriers to entry, such as a lack of means to infrastructure or the inability to comprehend or limit the information that the Internet provides.
 Some individuals can connect, but they do not have the knowledge to use what information ICTs and Internet technologies provide them.
 This leads to a focus on capabilities and skills, as well as awareness to move from mere access to effective usage of ICT.

 Community informatics (CI) focuses on issues of "use" rather than "access".
 CI is concerned with ensuring the opportunity not only for ICT access at the community level but also, according to Michael Gurstein, that the means for the "effective use" of ICTs for community betterment and empowerment are available.
 Gurstein has also extended the discussion of the digital divide to include issues around access to and the use of "open data" and coined the term "data divide" to refer to this issue area.